uspgamedev/STEAMING/README.md

 HUMP already has everything you'd (probably) need for gamestates, such as changing from one another, and calling the respective callbacks functions.
 Read more in the [documentation](http://hump.readthedocs.io/en/latest/gamestate.html).

 When changing between gamestates, you'll probably want to delete all the draw elements, or at least most of them.
-To do that you can just call the method *clearAllTables()* in the *util* module, that will clear all elements, including from id's or subtype tables.
-But if you don't want some objects to be deleted, just use the exceptions methods from the *util* module, to add exceptions to single elements, or even a whole subtype of them.
+To do that you can just call the method that set atributes in elements, including from id's or subtype tables, and change their death value to true.
 This help you to re-use objects and stop wasting time re-creating them each time you jump from gamestates.

 ### Useful stuff